-Gerald Scerri, centre, beside his son Samuel and daughter-in-law Maria
+Gerald Scerri, centre, beside his son Samuel and daughter-in-law Maria himself with worldly pleasures.

-Neocatechumenal Way found me," Gerald says.
-"Instead of avoiding my uncomfortable sitPHOTO: SUPPLIED

-Now married for 30 years and with 10 children, Gerald believes he has found his unique place in the Church.
+"It was at these lowest moments of mine that the Neocatechumenal Way found me," Gerald says.
+"Instead of avoiding my uncomfortable situation, I was actually helped to enter even deeper into my story, enlightening it with the strength to handle it through the Sacraments.
+The same stone that was crushing me actually became the corner stone of my life and my hope."
+Now married for 30 years word of God and deriving and with 10 children, Gerald believes he has found his unique place in the Church.
 "Today, for me, faith is a journey that starts anew from scratch everyday," he says.
 "My humanity continually tends to be weak and the grace of God tends to grow stronger as I grow weaker.
 It is a continuous creation of God of which I am an active spectator of his wonders."
 The Neocatechumenal Way will meet every Monday and Thursday commencing on July 6 at 7.30pm at St Jude and St John Vianney Parish, Weston Creek.
 For more information contact Paul on 0415 037 142 or Tania on (02) 6288 9868.
+6 LOCAL July 2015

 Archbishop Christopher Prowse and Polish Ambassador Pawel Milewski share a laugh at the launch of the Archdiocesan World Youth Day Pilgrimage.
-PHOTO: LOUI SESELJA

-Join me at WYD, Archbishop urges

-"I WANT you to join me."

-That was the message Archbishop Christopher Prowse had for youth at the official launch of the Archdiocese's World Youth Day (WYD) 2016 pilgrimage on June 13.
+Join me at WYD, Archbishop urges BY MATTHEW BIDDLE "I WANT you to join me."
+That was the message Archbishop Christopher Prowse had for youth at the launch of official Archdiocese's World Youth Day (WYD) 2016 pilgrimage on June 13.
 Speaking in front of about 100 potential pilgrims, the Archbishop encouraged individuals to do everything they could to enable them to attend WYD in Krakow, Poland.
 "Start fundraising now.
 You'll be surprised how many people will be happy to help you out," he said.
 "Say, 'Lord Jesus if you want me to go to World Youth Day in Krakow, provide the means'.
 Just give that to God and see what happens.
-I want you to be with us."
+I want you to be with us.
 The cost of the 21-day pilgrimage will be about \$7,000, although that figure could change depending on the numbers who take part.
 "Jesus is great at moving money around, and he might want to move money in your direction," the Archbishop said, encouraging those interested not to be put off by the cost involved.
 He added that being a Catholic in the world today required one to "go against the tide", and attending WYD was a great chance to do that.
 "If you just want to be like everybody else, stay home and watch the television," he said.
 "But if you want to come on a different journey, against the current, then join me next year.
-Nulley spoke to the crowd about his experience travelling to two WYDs as a pilgrim, Sydney in 2008 and Madrid in 2011.

-"What really stands out for me is how the Church came together as a family.
+Nulley spoke to the crowd about his experience travelling to two WYDs as a pilgrim, Sydney in 2008 and Madrid in "What really stands out for me is how the Church came together as a family.
 It was something I wasn't quite